Blitzhac/Portfolio-Projects/Pneumonia_Detection/README.md

 # Pneumonia Detection from Chest X-Rays
-> Educational/research project.
-Not for clinical use.

-V2 Roadmap Based on the Initial Roadmap

-# Pneumonia Detection from Chest X-Rays

 > **Disclaimer:** This is an educational and research project only.
 It is explicitly **not intended for clinical diagnosis** or any medical decision-making.